rudi-c/the-waterloo-blogger/FUTURE.md

 On the other hand, half the entries are from Medium so it's fine if we don't have data for all blogs.

+Notes on scraping: apparently using a browser like Selenium tends to give better results?
+See https://lord.io/blog/2015/elixir-scraping/

 ## Automatic integration

 We could setup automatic integration on PRs to make sure everyone follows the same formatting when adding blog posts.
 This could probably be implemented as a single regex (and maybe a few lines of code to deal with section headers).